generationtux/training-modules/Module-06.md

 4. Add a folder called `tests` where all your test code will go.
 5. Add a test class for your previous model.
 6. Add a method to the test class to test model validation; use Faker to set properties:
-	- Create a new object and assert that validation initially fails.
+	- Create a new instance of your model and assert that validation initially fails.
 	- Assert that an error exists for each particular property where validation is failing.
 	- One by one, set each required property correctly and assert that the error does not exist.
 	- When all required properties are set, `assert` that validation passes.
 7. Add a method that tests that the model's `save()` and `destroy()` methods are inserting, updating and deleting in the database correctly:
 	- Assert that the model's database table is empty, or note the number of records.
+Do this before your actions to save or delete to help ensure that the data in your database is actually changing correctly.
-	- Create a new object, populate the properties with Faker and call `save()`; assert that the record was inserted into the database.
+	- Create a new instance of your model, populate the properties with Faker and call `save()`; assert that the record was inserted into the database.
 	- Update the object and call `save()`; assert that the data in relevant table row has been updated correctly AND that no additional records were inserted.
 	- Call the `destroy()` method on the model and assert that the record has been removed from the database table.
 8. Refactor your code to use dependency injection and the Repository pattern:
-	- Following the Repository pattern, add a database access object (DAO), and define an interface that specifies the methods and properties required.
+	- Create a Repository interface.
+This should require a model as a dependency and will interact with the database through the model.
+This should define the crud methods that you’re already using on the model.
-	- Refactor your model to use dependency injection and the database access object (DAO).
+	- Create a Repository class that implements the Repository interface.
-	- Add a mock database access object (DAO) that uses Mockery and conforms to the database access interface to return mock data.
+	- Refactor your controller(s) to use the Repository instead of your model.
-9. Add a new test method to your test class that injects the mock database access object (DAO).
-Test the `create`, `find`, `update` and `delete` functionality of your model without actually hitting the database.
+9. Add a new test that tests your Repository.
+Create a mock of your model and pass it into your Repository as it’s dependency.
+Test the `create`, `find`, `update` and `delete` functionality of your Repository without actually hitting the database.

 ***